Ricardokevins/Kevinpro-NLP-demo/README.md

 3. **Transformer implement and useful NLP toolkit**：[Ricardokevins/EasyTransformer: Quick start with strong baseline of Bert and Transformer without pretrain (github.com)](https://github.com/Ricardokevins/EasyTransformer)

 # What's New ~~

+## 2021.12.17

+1. Update Weighted Matrix Visualize Toolkit(eg. used for visualize of Attention Map) implement in Visualize.
+More Useful toolkit in the future
+2. Update Python comment Code Standards.
+More formal code practices will be followed in the future.

 ## 2021.12.10